ZHD1987E/26th-STePS-Automation/26th-steps-projectnames.md

 CS4248-14: 32: Oh sure that's definitely not sarcasm

 CS4248-15: 16: NLP model on the News Headlines Dataset For Sarcasm Detection

+CS4248-16: Team 22: Using Influence Functions for LLM Unlearning

 # IT5007 Software Engineering on Application Architecture
 # MComp-FYP MComp/MSc/FYP/UROP/CP3106